Create a Bootable Installation Disk for Mac OS X Yosemite

 Mac OS X Yosemite is available for free from the Apple iTunes store.
 If a Mac computer has the hardware to run Mac OS X Mavericks, then it also has the hardware necessary to run X Yosemite, with the exception in some circumstances being that some Mavericks machines do not have WiFi for the Continuity feature, which allows users to pick up where they left off using any of their Apple products.

 One of the issues users face is the process by which Yosemite is updated. iTunes makes it simple for users to download, install and forget, but it does not make it easy for those who have a number of Macs which they want to update.
 This is because after iTunes installs the latest OS, it deletes the file which was used to update it.
 This means that most people with more than one Mac will end up spending time downloading the same file over and over until the job is complete.
 This article will discuss a procedure which will allow power users to create a bootable installation disk for Mac OS X Yosemite.

-- 2The next step is to plug in a USB drive to the Mac where the file was downloaded.Turning the USB device into a boot device will wipe all of the data on it, so any important files on the USB drive should be backed up to another location first.
-Rename the drive to "YosemiteInstall" by selecting the USB and typing a new name.Advertisement
+- 2Turning the USB device into a boot device will wipe all of the data on it, so any important files on the USB drive should be backed up to another location first.
+Rename the drive to "YosemiteInstall" by selecting the USB and typing a new name.The next step is to plug in a USB drive to the Mac where the file was downloaded.Advertisement

 - 3Next, go to Applications > Utilities and open the Terminal